f3ath/json-api-dart/README.md

 [JSON:API] is a specification for building APIs in JSON.

 This package consists of several libraries:
-- The [Document] - the core of this package, describes the JSON:API document structure
+- The [Document library] is the core of this package.
+It describes the JSON:API document structure
-- The [Client library] - JSON:API Client for Flutter, Web and Server-side
+- The [Client library] is a JSON:API Client for Flutter, Web and Server-side
-- The [Server library] - a framework-agnostic JSON:API server implementation
+- The [Server library] is a framework-agnostic JSON:API server implementation
-- The [HTTP library] - a thin abstraction of HTTP requests and responses
+- The [HTTP library] is a thin abstraction of HTTP requests and responses
-- The [Query library] - builds and parses the query parameters (page, sorting, filtering, etc)
+- The [Query library] builds and parses the query parameters (page, sorting, filtering, etc)
-- The [Routing library] - builds and matches URIs for resources, collections, and relationships
+- The [Routing library] builds and matches URIs for resources, collections, and relationships

 ## Document model
 The main concept of JSON:API model is the [Resource].